edward7770/edward7770/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Passionate+Self-Learner;Senior%20Fullstack%20Developer&center=true&width=500&height=50"></a>
 </p>
 <p><b>Hello!
 I'm Edward, an passionate full-stack engineer.</b>
 I have a proven track record of creating robust and scalable web applications that meet the needs of both users and stakeholders.
-My ability to adapt to new technologies and methodologies, coupled with my strong problem-solving skills, makes me a valuable asset in delivering high-quality, innovative software solutions.
+My ability to adapt to new technologies, coupled with my strong problem-solving skills, makes me a valuable asset in delivering high-quality, innovative software solutions.
 I always strive to deliver projects that exceed expectations of clients and give satisfaction to clients about any kinds of projects.</p>
 <p>✨ Let's bring your ideas to life and take your business to new heights!</p>

 ## Connect with me